 Is there enough Lithium?

 Only a few battery chemistries lend themselves to flow battery operation as the reactants must be fluid.
 And not all of these offer the combination of good electrical performance, room temperature operation and usage of cheap and abundant materials.
 One battery chemistry that does is Zinc-Bromine.
-The battery uses carbon plastc electrodes and a microporous separator, typically a microporous polyethylene coated with sulfonated polysulfone, a cationic polyelectrolyte.
+The battery uses carbon plastic electrodes and a micro porous separator, typically a micro porous polyethylene coated with sulfonated polysulfone, a cationic polyelectrolyte.
 During the charge cycle, zinc is deposited at the cathode while bromine is collected at the anode.
 When discharging the zinc at the cathode is recombined with the bromine to form zinc bromide.
-The electrolyte on both sides of the cell is an aquaous solution of zinc bromine but on the anode side the electroyte also contains bromine.
+The electrolyte on both sides of the cell is an aqueous solution of zinc bromine but on the anode side the electrolyte also contains bromine.
 Bromine is a liquid between the temperatures of -7C and +59C and is only slightly soluble in water.
-This enables bromine to be removed by fractional distillation from the cathode side electrolyte and returned to the anode side, mitigating a key problem of zinc bromine cells in which bromine escapes across the seperator reducing columbic efficiency.
+This enables bromine to be removed by fractional distillation from the cathode side electrolyte and returned to the anode side, mitigating a key problem of zinc bromine cells in which bromine escapes across the separator reducing columbic efficiency.
 The cell voltage is a high quality (very steady) 1.6 volts.
 The electrical efficiency of zinc bromine is 75 percent and the energy density is 75 Whr/Kg or better.
 Power densities vary from around 20 W/Kg to around 60 W/Kg.